DebDoDab/urlshortener/README.md

 ## Plans
-* Write a good UI
+* Write a better UI
-* Make code asynchronous
-* Fix installation guide
 * Make a dockerfile
 * Add REDIS instead of sqlite3
   * Make CRON to automatically delete old links